-A recommendation for an awardee has been made by the Evaluation Committee.
+A recommendation for an awardee has been made by the Evaluation Committee and has been approved by council.
+Expenditures are expected next quarter.

 Promoting Equitable Outcomes, Use of Evidence, Programmatic Information and Performance Report

 This program will be launched in the areas with the most need and are identified as the greatest risk of domestic violence.
 The program will be evaluated on a quarterly basis.
 As this program launches, information on the types of clients served and their locations will be collected and reported in the annual performance report.